jjallaire/draftpod/src/components/guide/articles/arena.md

 <img src="/images/guide/arena-challenge.png" width="100%" />
 </p>

-Direct Challenge supports both Best of 1 and Best of 3 matches (you can set this using the **Challenge Options** menu at the top of the pane).
+Direct Challenge supports both Best of 1 and Best of 3 matches.
+Also, be sure to select the 40-card deck option when setting up the match.
+You can set both of these options using the **Challenge Options** menu at the top of the pane.